 I am also inspired by Kirsten Molloy, CEO of Hunter Valley Coal Chain Coordinator.
 Kirsten is a dynamic leader in one of the key industries of the Hunter.
 She is also a passionate advocate for young aspiring leaders and had established the Verity Mentoring Program for young women who have leadership aspirations.
 A great example of a business leader giving back to the community.

-Pitcher Partners is a national association of accounting, audit and advisory firms.
+Pitcher Partners is part of a national association of accounting, audit, and advisory firms.
+With offices in Newcastle and Maitland, Pitcher Partners has been serving clients for more than 50 years.

 Pitcher Partners is also a member of Baker Tilly International, giving clients access to resources internationally.